General Functionality of the Rockmore- and Rosen- Tube-Theremin Instruments according to Leon Theremin’s Design

 It is important that the audio signal shape (at least its pulse width) is slightly volume dependent.
 The pulse length and amplitude relation of each rectangular half-wave in relation to the pulse-pause duration (the resulting pulse-pause ratio) mainly determines the sound spectrum and therefore the sound impression of the Theremin instrument.

-The volume detector circuit consists of a 53’ dual triode tube connected in The upper (positive) portion of the single-sine pulse cause the 27’ tube to draw grid current and therefore to conduct excessively (in fact to draw high anode current).
-The output sound signal at the tube’s anode (plate) becomes therefore mainly rectangular shaped with round corners at the lower part.
-The large negative potion causes the tube to cut off; this can be noted as fast rising edges at the upper part which becomes rectangular shaped. parallel to achieve higher mutual conductance than of one single triode alone.
+The volume detector circuit consists of a 53’ dual triode.
+Both triodes are connected in parallel to achieve higher mutual conductance than of one single triode alone.
 This is beneficial to give sharp rise and fall of the limiter amplifier’s control voltage for staccato playing.
 The anode (plate) is connected to the high stabilized positive supply voltage (+180V).
-The grids are connected to an adjustable parallel resonance LC circuit – the volume detector resonance coil.
-The resonance and therefore the volume response can be adjusted via the main adjustable capacitor (denoted ‘Vol. Tuning’ in ) which is assumed to be accessible by the wooden wheel slightly below the volume antenna, and an additional parallel trimmer capacitor.
+The grids are connected to an adjustable parallel resonance LC circuit – the volume detector resonance tank.
+The resonance frequency and therefore the volume response can be adjusted via the main adjustable capacitor (denoted ‘Vol. Tuning’ in ) which is assumed to be accessible by the wooden wheel slightly below the volume antenna and an additional parallel trimmer capacitor.

 Rockmore-Theremin Volume Detector Schematic